ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

   :align: center

 .. note::
-    **Viewing binary output:** The **Download as file** option is the best way to inspect information that is binary (e.g. an image).
-The test bed will nonetheless always present the **Open in editor** option but given that the content is then assumed to be text, this will likely not be useful.
+  **Viewing binary output:** Images are presented as a preview when selecting to view them.
+For other binary content (e.g. a PDF document), the best way to inspect it is to download it.
+Opening such content in the in-place code editor will still be possible, but this will most likely not be useful.

 .. _session_dashboard__steps_report:

 Export test step report
 ~~~~~~~~~~~~~~~~~~~~~~~

 The results of the test step can also be exported as a test step report in PDF and XML formats.
-This is made available through the **Export as PDF** and **Export as XML** button that trigger the
+This is made available through the **Download report** button
-generation and download of the step report in the requested format.
+for PDF, and its **Download report as XML** additional option for XML, that will trigger the generation and download of the report in the requested format.
 The following example represents such a report in PDF.

 .. figure:: ../screenshots/test_execution_test_step_report.PNG
   :align: center